 Teleoperation for Autonomous Vehicles

 Autonomous Vehicle technology is maturing, and many driverless fleet operators are moving towards scaling and commercialization.
-Yet, there are still (and always will be) edge cases the AV does not know how to handle.
-These may include edge cases such as a conflict between traffic laws and the road situation, unclear road markings, interaction with law enforcement, unidentified objects, and more.
+Yet, there are still (and always will be) edge cases that the AV does not know how to handle.
+These may include conflicts between traffic laws and the road situation, unclear road markings, interaction with law enforcement, unidentified objects, and more.

-Teleoperation (remote operations, “human in the loop”, Tele-assist, and other names) enables a remote human to be called upon to supervise and when needed, intervene, allowing AVs to accomplish their mission.
+Teleoperation (AKA, remote operations, “human in the loop,” Tele-assist, etc.) enables a remote human to be called upon to supervise and—when needed— intervene, allowing AVs to accomplish their mission.

-Remote Driving - remote operator is in control
+Remote Driving: the remote operator is in control

-The remote operator is in charge of the Dynamic Driving Task (DDT), or more specifically the combined activities of perception, localization, and defying target steering, and target speed.
+The remote operator is in charge of the Dynamic Driving Task (DDT), or more specifically, the combined activities of perception, localization, defying target steering, and target speed.
 Even under remote operation, some actions may be performed by the vehicle.

-Within these two high-level categories, there are several different teleoperation modes.
+Within the two high-level categories, there are several different teleoperation modes.
 The difference is a progression of the division of tasks between the remote operator and the Autonomous Driver.

 Driverless Vehicle Teleoperation Taxonomy

-Another way to look at the Teleoperation taxonomy is according to the level of human involvement in the task of operation.
+Another way of looking at the Teleoperation Taxonomy is to rank it according to the level of human involvement in the task of operation.

 The choice of which mode of teleoperation to use depends on factors such as: